 Nancy: Story can be used two ways in a presentation—as a structural framework and as a moment of emotional appeal.
 As a story framework, the structure should have a clear beginning, middle, and end.
 There needs to be two clear turning points: first when it transitions from beginning to middle and then from middle to end.

 We call the first turning point a Call to Adventure, because you’re asking your audience to suspend their current position and join you on a journey toward your position.
 The second turning point is a Call to Action which should state what’s expected of the audience and should appeal to the doers, innovators, resourcers, and influencers in the audience.

-The middle should structurally move back and for between what is and what could be.
+The middle should structurally move back and forth between what is and what could be.
 This helps the audience see the transformation you’re asking them to take on—whether it’s a new belief or a new behavior.

 Coach: Your book emphasizes the principle of contrast.
 Can you explain how this applies to presenting?

 Nancy: Contrast is the most important thing a presentation should have—especially an eLearning presentation—so you keep the attention of an audience.
 Humans love to process contrast.
 We’re conditioned to do so.
 Building in contrast will make a presentation interesting.
 You should contrast how your idea will make tomorrow better than today.
 Contrast how your idea is a better choice than the alternative ones.
 Contrast how your idea solves the problem on the table.